640 South State StreetDover, Delaware 19901

 Sperm count: 50 to 200 million per milliliter (m/mL

-Sperm motility, or the ability to move rapidly: 60 to 80 percent actively moving
+Sperm motility, or the ability to move rapidly: 60% to 80% actively moving

-Sperm morphology, or the sperm's shape and size: 70 to 90 percent normally shaped
+Sperm morphology, or the sperm's shape and size: 70% to 90% normally shaped

 If your results are different, you may have decreased fertility.
 But it's possible for men with lower sperm counts to be fertile, and men with high sperm counts to be subfertile.

 Other methods may be used to collect the sample.
-For example, your doctor may use a vacuum device fitted around your penis to increase blood flow to your penis, resulting in ejaculation.
+For example, your healthcare provider may use a vacuum device fitted around your penis to increase blood flow to your penis, resulting in ejaculation.
 If you have a spinal cord injury, a vibrator may be used to encourage ejaculation.